-Lecture by Glenn Adamson during the exhibition I curated with Mejay Gula at the School of the Art Institute of Chicago, October 26, 2018, followed by a conversation between Glenn and I about the exhibition.
+Lecture by Glenn Adamson on the occasion of the exhibition, Infinite Games curated by Mejay Gula at the School of the Art Institute of Chicago, October 26, 2018, followed by a conversation between Adamson and Preus.

 Preus and Farrington will take a close look at The Beast’s distinct physical presence and function as a gathering space for community.
 They will consider it as an aesthetic space vs. a political space and question how being inside of a work of art (or community) is different than existing outside of it.
 Does The Beast present a portal to a world of wide ranging ideas or is it an ideological statement?
 Join our speakers as they go deep on the meaning of the Beast.